tracy-o/learning-day/README.md

       end
     end
     ```
-    - `owner` is the email of the team that owns the routes tied to this routespec
+    - `email` is the email of the team that owns the routes tied to this routespec
+    - `slack_channel` is the slack channel of the team that owns the routes tied to this routespec
+    - `team` is the name of the team that owns the routes tied to this routespec
     - `runbook` is the relevant runbook
     - `platform` is the platform which the routes tied to this routespec will be routes to
     - a full list of spec keys that can be used can be found in the [route_spec file](lib/belfrage/route_spec.ex)